 The sixth day was the last day in Bali.
 I started this day with the spectacular sunrise view at Sanur and Sindhu Beach in Southeast Bali.
 It was simply awesome to go for a bike tour from Sanur to Sindhu beach.

-- Be careful when exchange cash dollar to IDR.
+- Be careful when exchange cash dollars to IDR.
 Sometimes chances are there to get fake IDR.
-The hotel authority might help you on this.
+The hotel authority might help you with this.

 - Go for a motorbike tour if you’re alone.
-Taxi tour is too expensive compared to the motorbike.
+The taxi tour is too expensive compared to the motorbike.
 It will just cost you $8 per day to rent a motorbike.
 You’ve to pay $30-$50 to rent a taxi for a day.

-- Seminyak is South Bali is best luxury travelers, a popular destination for brand hotels, restaurants, and trendy boutique shops.
+- Seminyak in South Bali is the best luxury travelers, a popular destination for brand hotels, restaurants, and trendy boutique shops.

 - All beaches are free to visit apart from Padang Padang Beach.

-- Visit Bali during offseason to avoid extra charges on Hotel and Tour Packages.
+- Visit Bali during the offseason to avoid extra charges on Hotel and Tour Packages.

 Any other thoughts or more information about a trip to Bali?
-Share your experiences in comments!
+Share your experiences in the comments!